University Christian Church Staff

 Rev. Topher Endress

 Hailing from the great state of Indiana, Topher is the Minister of Education at UCC.
-Though he is less than a year into his work at University Christian, he has done ministry in various contexts for the past decade.
-As the Director of Ed., Topher is responsible for both the internal (Sunday School classes, youth and children’s ministries) and external education (community conversations, bringing in local and national speakers, open events).
-His current passion connects disabilities and faith, including information creation and dissemination as well as training and networking with other local ministers.
+Though he is only two years into his work at University Christian, he has done ministry in various contexts for the past decade.
+As the Minister of Ed., Topher is responsible for both the internal (Sunday School classes, youth and children’s ministries) and external education (community conversations, bringing in local and national speakers, open events).
+He also holds a role as the Faith and Disability Inclusion Program Manager, where he writes disability theology and provides practical guidance for churches who are looking to become more inclusive.
 Topher holds a BS from Purdue University (Boiler Up!) and an MDiv with an focus on Disability Theology from Vanderbilt University.
 If you need to find Topher outside of UCC, look for him running on Town Lake, spending time enjoying being a newlywed, or on the nearest tennis court (unless it’s college basketball season – then he’s glued to whatever screen he can find).

 Amy came to University Church in 2014 to serve as our office manager.
 Originally from Austin, Amy is truly a jack of all trades for the church.
 From creating our weekly bulletins and organizing everyone’s schedules to internal/external communication and social media, Amy keeps the church running.
-She has a 9 year old son and therefore doesn’t have any time, but she still manages to crochet and meet with her book club (she has a goal of finishing 100 books this year).
-Amy received her BA in Business Administration from California Coast University, and has a special passion for inclusion and rights for the Deaf community.
+She has an 11-year-old son and therefore doesn’t have any time, but she still manages to crochet and enjoys decorating her house.
+Amy received her BA in Business Administration from California Coast University and has a special passion for inclusion and rights for the Deaf community.

 Rev. Amelia Fulbright